 \section{Introduction}

-A Singer lattice is a discrete subgroup of the automorphism group of a locally finite building whose associated quotient is finite and which acts regularly on panels (see \cite{anneprobsonpolycomp} for details on lattices in buildings).
+A Singer lattice is a discrete subgroup of the automorphism group of a locally finite building whose associated quotient is finite and which acts regularly on panels.
+See \cite{anneprobsonpolycomp} for details on lattices in buildings.
 A Singer cyclic lattice is a Singer lattice which has cyclic stabilizers of spherical $2$-residues.
-In this article, we construct all the Singer cyclic lattices of type $M$ in the case where the off-diagonal entries of $M$ are in $\{ 2,3,\infty\}$ and the defining graph of $M$ is connected.
-Thus, via the Davis realization of a building (see \cite{davis94buildingscat0}) we construct examples of lattices in polyhedral complexes with links complete bipartite graphs and (incidence graphs of) finite projective planes.
+In this paper, we construct all the Singer cyclic lattices of type $M$ in the case where the off-diagonal entries of $M$ are in $\{ 2,3,\infty\}$, and the defining graph of $M$ is connected.
+Thus, via the Davis realization of a building \cite{davis94buildingscat0}, we construct examples of lattices in CAT(0) polyhedral complexes with links complete bipartite graphs and (incidence graphs of) finite projective planes.
 We first describe the $2$-residues which can appear in the quotient building of a Singer cyclic lattice of type $M$, and then determine all the ways in which these $2$-residues can be amalgamated to form a quotient.
-Our lattices generalize those in \cite{essert2013geometric}, in which the Singer lattices of type $\wt{A}_2$ were constructed using complexes of groups (see \cite{bridsonhae} for details on complexes of groups).
+Our lattices generalize those in \cite{essert2013geometric}, where the Singer lattices of type $\wt{A}_2$ were constructed using complexes of groups.
 These lattices were further studied in \cite{witzel2016panel}.

-We obtain relatively simple presentations of our lattices which are, roughly speaking, free products of a collection of Singer cycles quotiented by a set of relations which are read off the (decorated) defining graph of $M$ by going around cycles (see \autoref{mainmain}).
-To construct quotients we make use of the theory of Weyl graphs (see \cite{nor2}), which are certain directed multigraphs with extra structure that can be used to model quotients of buildings by type-preserving chamber-free group actions.
-Unlike complexes of groups, Weyl graphs make use of the combinatorial $W$-metric structure enjoyed by buildings, and are more in the spirit of \cite{tits81local} (see also \cite[Chapter 4]{ronanlectures}).
+We obtain presentations of our lattices which are free products of a collection of Singer cycles quotiented by a set of relations which are read off the (decorated) defining graph of $M$ by going around cycles (\autoref{mainmain}).
+To construct quotients, we make use of the theory of Weyl graphs developed in \cite{nor2}.
+Weyl graphs are certain directed multigraphs with extra structure that can be used to model quotients of buildings by type-preserving chamber-free group actions.
+Unlike complexes of groups, Weyl graphs make direct use of the combinatorial $W$-metric structure enjoyed by buildings, and are in the spirit of \cite{tits81local}, \cite[Chapter 4]{ronanlectures}.